Zaragoza Logistics Center/MSF Joint Scholarship

 Check out International Education Financial Aid to see what grants are available.

 Unlike scholarships and grants, international student loans are dispersed to those students who apply for the loan.
 Once the money is dispersed, you will be responsible for paying back the money you borrowed PLUS interest.
-Loans are typically easier to receive than scholarships and loans, but international students in the US will need to have a US cosigner who has spent at least 2 years in the United States.
+Loans are typically easier to receive than scholarships and loans, but international students in the US will need to have a US cosigner in most cases who have spent at least 2 years in the United States.

 Keep in mind that there are only certain lenders that will loan to international students.
 Eligibility will be determined not only lender, but also by school.
 Before beginning the application process, you may want to check to see if you are eligible.
 Our partner International Student Loan has also done this process for you where they compare lenders based on your eligibility.